 Public schools in Prague follow the Czech national curriculum, while private bilingual schools typically combine the Czech curriculum with English teaching elements.

 Although private bilingual schools cost a pretty penny, they are much cheaper than the international schools in the city.
-These schools usually offer globally recognised curricula like the International Baccalaureate, American or British curriculum, providing a completely international education that eases the transition for expat students.
+These schools usually offer globally recognised curricula like the International Baccalaureate, American or British curricula, providing a completely international education that eases the transition for expat students.

 Cost of healthcare in Prague